Remember: You are not to blame, and you need not face domestic violence alone.

 - Keep photographs that show any injuries you received.
 You will need this should you pursue legal action (e.g., press charges or file a restraining order).

 - While it’s best to avoid the abuser completely, if you must meet to exchange documents or personal effects, do it in broad daylight where plenty of people are around, particularly those you know.
-It is preferable to have someone else make those exchanges, if possible.
+Due to safety concerns, it is preferable to have someone else make those exchanges, if possible.

 You need to remain detached from your former situation as much as possible and implement changes in your life.
 Consider these following tips:

-- Establish a new routine.
-Someone looking for you will look for you in places you’ve frequented in the past.
+- Establish a new routine because someone looking for you will search places you’ve frequented in the past.